-Whatever the final word, as of now sellers need to be aware of how ‘coming soon’ may affect their sale so they can make an informed decision about how their home is marketed.
+Whatever the final word, sellers need to be aware of how coming soon may affect their sales so they can make an informed decision about how their home is marketed.

-A ‘coming soon’ listing is a listing that is not added to the MLS, or Multiple Listing Service.
+A coming soon listing is a listing that may not be added to the MLS or Multiple Listing Service.
 The standard of professional Realtors is to list each home for sale on the MLS to encourage healthy competition and ensure market data is as accurate as possible.

-Listing on the MLS also guarantees unparalleled exposure for each listing, because just about every buyer, seller, and Realtor are using the MLS.
+Listing on the MLS also guarantees unparalleled exposure for each listing because just about every buyer, seller, and Realtor is using the MLS.
 When you put your home on the MLS, the world now knows your property is available to purchase.

-Other terms are that are used to describe a coming soon listing, include off-MLS listings, pocket listings, and office exclusives.
+Other terms used to describe a coming soon listing include off-MLS listings, pocket listings, office exclusives, off-market homes, and exclusive listings.
 The most common description, however, is pocket listings.